streamnative/function-mesh-website/docs/install-function-mesh.md

 ### Install Function Mesh through `install.sh` script

+> **Note**
+>
+> The `install.sh` command is suitable for trying Function Mesh out.
+If you want to deploy Function Mesh in production or other mission-critical scenarios, it is recommended to install Function Mesh through Helm.

 This example shows how to use the `install.sh` command to install Function Mesh on your laptop (Linux or Mac OS), including a local [kind](https://kind.sigs.k8s.io/) cluster, all the Custom Resource Definitions (CRDs), required service account configuration, and Function Mesh components.

 ```shell